 Daily Pricing and Tolerance Mechanism of Imbalances

 Since implementation of mandatory, system-wide OBAs on its system in 1993, Transwestern has gained considerable experience in operating its system in the post-636 era and has had an opportunity to learn about the factors that drive imbalance activity on its system.
-For example, operators have gained the know-how of using the monthly average index prices under the existing OBA to capture financial opportunities available in the gas marketplace, especially as a result of recent price volatility.
-[For example, in _________, Transwestern system monthly average index price was significantly greater than daily gas prices.
-Transwestern became the market of choice and, thus, the operators overdelivered ___ Bcf for the month.
-In the [immediately preceding month], with a sharply negative arbitrage opportunity, some shippers “went short” on Transwestern by approximately __ Bcf.]
-This arbitrage by Transwestern’s operators imposes burdens on Transwestern operations as a no-storage pipeline with limited operational flexibility and is inconsistent with the intent behind imbalance resolution.
+For example, operators in recent years have become proficient at using the monthly average index prices under the existing OBA to capture arbitrage opportunities available in the gas marketplace, especially as a result of recent price volatility.
+Gas price arbitrage by Transwestern’s operators imposes burdens on Transwestern operations as a no-storage pipeline with limited operational flexibility and is inconsistent with the intent behind imbalance resolution.
 Also, since 1993, Transwestern has pursued a strategy of installing EFM equipment at almost all of its receipt and delivery points.
 As a result of its installation of EFM equipment at most of its receipt and delivery points and given Transwestern’s understanding of operators’ imbalance activity, Transwestern is proposing a daily imbalance tolerance and pricing mechanism applicable to certain points on the system equipped with real-time measurement.

 Specifically, Transwestern is proposing to revise its OBA consistent with Order No. 637 to provide operators with a service option in lieu of the current penalty structure.
 Specifically, Transwestern is proposing new daily imbalance tolerance and pricing provisions applicable to receipt or delivery points either of which meet the following two criteria: (1) are equipped with EFM/SCADA devices, and (2) have a point capacity of [25,000] dekatherms or more per day.
 This will not apply to interconnects with interstate pipelines.
 The daily tolerance and pricing provisions are limited to the above-described points since it is these types of points with significant volume that impact the system operationally.
 Transwestern proposes to calculate a Daily Index Price (DIP) for use in valuing the Operational Imbalance on any day.
 Each day’s Operational Imbalance within a 5 percent tolerance level would be subject to cashout at the index price in effect on the day in which the imbalance occurred.